Sparsh-X multisensory touch representations for tactile AI

 Engineering implications

-Multisensory representation learning changes the content standard for tactile AI pages.
-It is not enough to say a robot uses touch.
-A useful page should say what signals are produced, how they are synchronized, whether the model sees raw data or features, and what task the representation improves.
+Multisensory representation learning makes the technical boundary explicit.
+It is not enough to say a robot uses touch: an evaluation must identify the signals, their synchronization, whether the model receives raw data or features, and which task the representation improves.

 This is also relevant for robot skin hardware.
 A skin that exposes only a low-rate pressure number may be easier to integrate, but it may lose high-frequency contact information that could help with slip or impact.
 A richer sensor creates a harder data problem, but it can support stronger manipulation policies.